cuphalfempty/fuel-competition/README.md

 # fuel-competition
-Stress test exercise ORM vs MySQL
+Exercise exercise to prove that ORM can't replace SQL.

+This is a module for [FuelPHP](https://fuelphp.com).